IF YOU'RE PREGNANT, SO IS YOUR SKIN. THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 MY TIP: MAKE A CONSCIOUS DECISION ABOUT WHICH PRODUCTS YOU USE!

-Pregnant or not: We deliberately avoid all questionable ingredients in our junglück products.
+Whether pregnant or not: We deliberately avoid all questionable ingredients in our junglück products.
 You can therefore also use our entire range during pregnancy.
 Caution is only advised with: Retinal cream and serum and AHA peeling .
 The AHA peeling is a small special case, as the concentration is particularly important here.
 Low-dose AHA and BHA products should generally not be a problem.
 This is because the concentration is crucial.
 As a precaution, however, I would refrain from using them.

 In general, there is still a lack of experience regarding the use of many ingredients during pregnancy.
 So if you are not quite sure, it is always best to consult a doctor.

-In short, it is important that you take a close look at the products you want to buy and scrutinize all the ingredients.
+In short, it's important that you take a close look at the products you want to buy and scrutinize all the ingredients.
 Acquire your own knowledge.
 This will make you more confident when dealing with cosmetic products and at some point you will read the INCI information like baking ingredients! 🙂